Kirk Hammett ESP KH-2 Ouija Red Sparkle now available

 Prices are not yet known, but will be released shortly.
 If you’re interested in a particular model, call Live Louder on 0161 928 5964 and we’ll find out when they are due to hit Europe and the UK for you.

-ESP LTD Snakebyte SE See Thru Purple Sunburst Baritone
+James Hetfield ESP LTD Snakebyte Purple Baritone Limited Edition announced

 Great news for those loving deeper tones, ESP have once again collaborated with Metallica to create a gorgeous limited edition guitar.
 Following on from Kirk Hammett’s awesome KH-OUIJA Natural, which we managed to get hold of in limited supplies, this time it’s James Hetfield’s turn for a new signature model – and what a stunner they’ve created!
 If you’ve been following the Worldwired Metallica tour, you’ll know that James switches to baritone guitars for some lower tuned tracks.
 Recently he’s been playing a quilted maple ESP Snakebyte in See Thru Purple Sunburst for ‘Dream No More.’